shakfu/sk-engines/docs/dev/unified-wav-reader.md

 **That recommendation was superseded by a better answer, and it dissolves softcut's problem.** Everything above assumes the rate change happens in each engine's *playhead*.
 It does not have to: put it in the **adapter** instead, and the ring receives frames at the device rate, so a loop length, a RAM cap and a tempo-synced buffer all still count 48 kHz frames whatever the file held.
 Nothing downstream sees a rate at all.

 Concretely, no engine source changed for step C. `ConvertingSource` gained an optional resampler (linear interpolation — the same interpolation the engines' varispeed playheads use, so it is not a quality step down from rebasing one), and `StreamDeck::loop_frames` now reports the **output** frame count via `ConvertingSource::out_frames`.
-Every consumer of `loop_frames` — tape's loop-seam length, shuttle's and softcut's RAM-load targets — was already asking "how many frames will I receive", so they got the right answer for free.
+Every consumer of `loop_frames` — tape's loop-layer length, shuttle's and softcut's RAM-load targets — was already asking "how many frames will I receive", so they got the right answer for free.

 That resolves each row of the table above: